Review: Think Tank Logistics Manager 30. The Best Roller Bag

 Think Tank Logistics Manager 30 exterior test

-The exterior front of the Think Tank Logistics Manager 30 with the top handle extended.
-You can see get a sense of the height by comparing it to the handle on the door behind it.
+The exterior front of the Think Tank Logistics Manager 30 has the top handle extended.
+You can sense the height by comparing it to the handle on the door behind it.

 First, let’s talk about the specs.
 I’ll expand on a lot of these features throughout the review: